-Recommendation 3: It should be assumed that a settlement failure involving CCP-cleared repos or net deliveries between two parties which include the repurchase legs of repos not cleared by a CCP cannot be attributed to any of the individual repos, in which case, the settlement failure should not be reported.
+Recommendation 4: It should be assumed that a settlement failure involving CCP-cleared repos or net deliveries between two parties which include the repurchase legs of repos not cleared by a CCP cannot be attributed to any of the individual repos, in which case, the settlement failure should not be reported.

-Recommendation 4: In the case of open repos, parties should not report termination unless and until settlement has been confirmed.
+Recommendation 5: In the case of open repos or of fixed-term repos with termination options, where termination is settled on the same day as notice is given, parties should not report termination unless and until settlement has been confirmed.